gaiabertolino/dataMining/README.md

+# dataMiningProject - Anomaly Detection

-This project constitutes the culmination of the Data Mining course within the first year of the Master's program in Computer Engineering.
+This project was developed as part of a degree coursework exam for the course of Data Mining during the first year of my Master's degree in Computer Engineering.

 The objective was to perform anomaly detection on a dataset of banking transactions to identify potential fraudulent activities